dagz55/snapshot/README.md

 ## 👏 Acknowledgements

 - Thanks to the Azure CLI team for providing a robust command-line interface.
-- Special thanks to the creators of the `rich` library for beautiful console output.
+- Special thanks to the creators of the `rich` library for aesthetically looking console output.

 ---